ngoinhaoto/AdvancedWebDesignExercise/README.md

    local storage data
 5. Better security, storing data on a server will always be better for users than on their own devices.
+6. Server side processing: like some complex operations should be handled on server side for security and performance reasons